Chapter 13:

 "I don't know."

 "Snitch on him once will ya?"
-She chuckled.
+She sighed.

 "He doesn't like them to begin with."

-The sound of many footsteps coming down from upstairs caught their attention.
+The sound of many footsteps coming downstates halted their talk.
 Sami and the president's husband as well as Lisa.
-Upon seeing her, he subconsciously patted his pocket lightly, the top hat shaped gems were indeed in his pocket lessening the unease but not eliminating it.
+Upon seeing her, he subconsciously patted his pocket lightly, the top hat shaped gems were indeed in his pocket.
+Lessening the unease but not eliminating it.

-Standing near the counter the husband ate the cut melon with a fork, golden cufflinks catching the light every now and then.
-Lisa grabbed herself a wedge of melon sneaking a quick shy look at Ryu, who was giving Sami the usual nasty side eye, pretending not to notice her.
+Standing near the counter the husband ate melons with a fork, golden cufflinks catching the light every now and then.
+Lisa grabbed herself a wedge of melon, sneaking a quick shy look at Ryu, who chewing absently.
 The president hummed while pouring everyone some horchata.

-"I-I heard you sold in the auction, congratulations!"
-Lisa said, her voice was velvety smooth.
+"I heard you sold in the auction, congratulations!"
+Lisa said, her shy voice was velvety smooth.

 "Thank you."
 He said, almost formal.

 "Lisa has a show next weekend, you should come."
-The president invited, Lisa flushed a little in excitement.
+The president invited, Lisa blushed a little.

 He washed his cup and marched to the door.